gravity-ui/yagr/docs/docs.en.md

 -   **Listen** - yagr instance awaits for events, triggers hooks, rerenders chart and

 When yagr instance is removing `yagr.dispose()` should be called to dispose all handlers and event listeners of chart instance.

+## Hooks

+Yagr hooks defined as `Hooks.Arrays & YagrHooks` where `YagrHooks` are:

+-   `load` - calls when chart fully processed and rendered and Yagr initialized all plugins.
+-   `onSelect` - calls when user selects some range on chart
+-   `error` - calls when there was runtime error in sume stage of lifecycle
+-   `processed` - calls when data is processed
+-   `inited` - equivalent of `ready` of uPlot
+-   `dispose` - calls when Yagr instance is deleting
+-   `resize` - calls on any chart resize

 ## React